 The New Zealand Government is planning for a range of scenarios, including the possibility of a no-deal Brexit.
 We are working to protect our current market access to both the EU and the UK, including under the EU’s WTO tariff rate quotas.
 We are engaging regularly with decision-makers in the UK and EU to stress the importance of arriving at an outcome that leaves us no worse off.

-What is New Zealand Customs doing?
+What is Customs doing?

-New Zealand Customs is also paying close attention to how Brexit unfolds.
+We're also paying close attention to how Brexit unfolds.

-Customs is working closely with New Zealand Trade and Enterprise (NZTE), the Ministry for Primary Industries (MPI) and the Ministry of Foreign Affairs and Trade, to ensure we have a coordinated approach to communicating to and engaging with New Zealand exporters on Brexit.
+We're working closely with New Zealand Trade and Enterprise (NZTE), the Ministry for Primary Industries (MPI) and the Ministry of Foreign Affairs and Trade, to ensure we have a coordinated approach to communicating to and engaging with New Zealand exporters on Brexit.

-Customs is also working with HM Revenue and Customs and UK Border Force to ensure systems, processes and arrangements are in place to limit disruption as much as possible to New Zealand exporters affected by Brexit.
+We're also working with HM Revenue and Customs and UK Border Force to ensure systems, processes and arrangements are in place to limit disruption as much as possible to New Zealand exporters affected by Brexit.